-The Committee believes that the variable compensation elements (short and long term cash incentives) of the total compensation package represent a sufficient percentage of overall compensation to motivate Executive Officers to achieve short and long-term corporate goals.
-The short and long-term cash incentives contain specific performance goals with minimum and maximum thresholds.
+The Committee believes that the variable compensation elements (annual and long-term cash incentives) of the total executive compensation program represent a sufficient percentage of overall compensation to motivate Executive Officers to achieve short and long-term corporate goals.
+The annual and long-term cash incentives contain specific performance goals with minimum and maximum thresholds.
 Actual results are measured against pre-approved goals and objectives and are linked to the Company's performance against its Overarching Objectives.
-In addition, the short and long-term cash incentive programs are designed such that each program provides a balance against the other, thus minimizing risks associated with the achievement of any one goal at the expense of others.
+In addition, the annual and long-term cash incentive programs are designed such that each program provides a balance against the other, thus minimizing risks associated with the achievement of any one goal at the expense of others.
 This is achieved by establishing corporate cost management and safety plan goals, as well as functional goals in the short-term plan, with complementary financial, safety and productivity goals in the long-term plan, as described below.

-In aid of its risk management, the Committee ensures that the corporate cost management award portion of the short-term incentive plan is based on year-end audited financial statements.
-The accuracy of all amounts awarded under the short-term incentive plan is confirmed by the Company's Senior Vice President, Human Resources, Communications & Public Affairs.
-A review of certain parameters of the long-term incentive award is conducted by the Company's Director, Internal Audit.
+In aid of its risk management, the Committee ensures that the corporate cost management award portion of the annual incentive plan is based on year-end audited financial statements.
+A review of certain parameters of the annual and long-term incentive awards is conducted by the Company's Director, Internal Audit.